MikiP98/HumilityAFM/README.md

 - Consider doing a HumilityLib library mod for config or such?
 - ~~Improve Cabinet rendering~~
 - Improve Illuminated Cabinet Brightening rendering?
+- Add Illuminated Cabinet Brightening to the config

 <br>